Intraoral sinus tracts (Dental fistulous tracts. | Recurring / persistent gum boils.)

 d) Foul taste.

 Since a sinus tract is simply a drain for pus, the discharge coming from one may have a noticeably bad taste.
-Sometimes this is the only tip-off to a person that their lesion exists.
+Sometimes this is a tip-off to a person that their lesion exists.

 How and why do sinus tracts form?

-The response of a person’s body to the presence of infection is a process termed inflammation.
-And some of the chemical mediators involved with this process trigger bone resorption (bone tissue breakdown).
-As a result, a tract begins to form.
+Your body’s response to the presence of infection is a process termed inflammation.
+And some of the chemical mediators produced by this process trigger bone resorption (bone tissue breakdown).
+As a result, tract formation begins.

-- The bone resorption that takes place tends to follow the path of least resistance, which is often also the shortest route possible.
-This explains why the orifice of a sinus tract often lies directly opposite the position of the tooth’s root.
+- This process tends to follow the path of least resistance, which is often also the shortest route possible.
+This explains why the tract’s opening inside your mouth frequently lies directly adjacent to the location of the infected tooth’s root tip(s).

 - The direction the tract takes isn’t always so predictable.
 In some cases, it will confusingly terminate some distance from the tooth.
-It’s even possible for a tract to vent pus into a person’s sinus space.
+It’s even possible for a tract to vent pus into a person’s maxillary sinuses (sinus cavity).

 ▲ Section references – Tronstad